 For minor playground incidents a blue slip is completed and passed to the child's teacher.
-If students receive 3 blue slips they are then referred to Administration (to get a pink slip).
+If students receive 3 blue slips in a term they are then referred to Administration.

 Pink slips - anytime

 If a student has worked their way through the Ready To Learn chart (dark red) or, has escalated to more severe behaviours staff will complete a pink slip which involves an Administration referral.
 This can be during class or at any other time.